armijnhemel/binaryanalysis-ng/doc/android-test-notes.md

 The Nexus 5 (codename "hammerhead") was made by LG.
 The firmware uses the `androidmsmboot` format.
 Uses Odex 036 and regular Dex 035.

+## razorg-JLS36C-factory-834eab41.zip

+The Nexus 7 2013 Mobile (codename "razorg") was made by ASUS.
+The firmware uses `androidasusboot` format.
+It uses Odex 036 and regular Dex 035.

+## redfin-rd1a.200810.020-factory-c3ea1715.zip

+The Pixel 5 (codename "redfin") was made by Google based on a Qualcomm chip.
+It uses the `android_fbpk` format and the `android_vendor_boot` format.
+It uses Dex 039, Vdex 021, Art 085 and Oat 183.

 # Random files

 Most of the files below were downloaded from obscure firmware download sites,